-- The RNAs found in snRNPs are identified as U1, U2, U4, U5 and U6.

-- Analysis of a large number of mRNA genes has led to the identification of highly conserved consensus sequences at the 5' and 3' and a of accentially all mRNA introns
+- The RNAs found in snRNPs are identified as U1, U2, U4, U5 and U6. - Analysis of a large number of mRNA genes has led to the identification of highly conserved consensus sequences at the

 5' and 3' ends of essentially all mRNA introns.